How IFP Works: From Fiber to Function

 Our Holistic Manufacturing Approach

-Holy Technologies: our name reflects our philosophy.
-"Holy" stands for holistic, because we approach composite manufacturing as an integrated whole.
-Rather than optimizing one step in isolation, we rethought the entire system from design to recycling.
+At Holy Technologies, the name reflects the philosophy: we approach composite manufacturing as an integrated whole, rethinking every step from design to recycling rather than optimizing in isolation.
 Our system tightly integrates software, hardware, and materials and is built on the following core choices:

 • Reinforcement material: We use continuous long dry carbon fibers as our reinforcement.
 This format enables precise robotic placement, minimizes material waste, and allows for full fiber recovery at end-of-life, supporting a circular lifecycle.